Blacktree-Productions/west-dallas-ar-client/README.md

-West Dallas AR client for local development
+## West Dallas AR client for local development

 All assets are Creative Commons liscensed and all code is GPLv3

 to use code do the following

-npm install
+npm install <br />
-move contents of env.example into a .env file in the root directory replace "mapbox secret key!" with your Mapbox API Token then run one of the scripts
+move contents of env.example into a .env file in the root directory <br />
+replace "mapbox secret key!" with your Mapbox API Token <br />
+then run one of the scripts<br />

 ## Available Scripts